idmaksim/github_manager_api/README.md

+# GitHub Management API

+## Project Description
+This project is an API for managing your GitHub repositories.
+It allows you to perform various actions such as creating, updating, deleting repositories, managing issues, pull requests, and more, all through a convenient RESTful interface.
+The API is built using FastAPI, making it fast, reliable, and easy to use.

+## Features
+- **Repository Management**: Create, update, and delete repositories.
+- **Issues Management**: Open, close, and manage issues.
+- **Pull Requests**: Create and manage pull requests.
+- **Branch Management**: Create, delete, and manage branches.
+- **Commit History**: View commit history and details.
+- **User Management**: Get user information and manage collaborators.

+## Getting Started

+### Prerequisites
+- Python 3.8 or higher
+- GitHub account
+- Personal Access Token from GitHub with the necessary permissions

+### Running project

 ## to run this project you need:
  - install requirements from requirements.txt
  - dev or release mode: fastapi [dev or run] src/app.py --reload --port 8090